Vonage/vonage-python-sdk/V3_TO_V4_SDK_MIGRATION_GUIDE.md

 Response fields are also converted into snake_case where applicable, so as to be more pythonic.
 This means they won't necessarily match the API one-to-one.

+## Error Handling

+In v3 of the SDK, most HTTP client errors gave a general `HttpClientError`.
+In v4 these are finer-grained.
+Errors in v4 inherit from the general `VonageError` but are more specific and finer-grained, E.g. a `RateLimitedError` when the SDK receives an HTTP 429 response.

+These errors will have a descriptive message and will also include the response object returned to the SDK, accessed by `HttpClientError.response` etc.

+Some API packages have their own errors for specific cases too.

+For older Vonage APIs that always return an HTTP 200, error handling logic has been included to give a similar experience to the newer APIs.

-## API Changes
+## General API Changes

 In v3, you access `vonage.Client`.
 In v4, it's `vonage.Vonage`.

 The methods to get and set host attributes in v3 e.g. `vonage.Client.api_host` have been removed.
 You now get these options in v4 via the `vonage.Vonage.http_client`.
 Set these options in v4 by adding the options you want to the `vonage.HttpClientOptions` data model when initializing a `vonage.Vonage` object.

-Rather than just returning a `ClientError` when an HTTP Client error is thrown, we now throw more specific errors with more information.

-### Specific API Changes
+## Specific API Changes

+### Video API

+Methods have been added to help you work with the Live Captions, Audio Connector and Experience Composer APIs.
+See the [Video API samples](video/README.md) for more information.

+### Voice API

+Methods have been added to help you moderate a voice call:

+- `voice.hangup`
+- `voice.mute`
+- `voice.unmute`
+- `voice.earmuff`
+- `voice.unearmuff`

+See the [Voice API samples](voice/README.md) for more information.

+### Network Number Verification API

 The process for verifying a number using the Network Number Verification API has been simplified.
 In v3 it was required to exchange a code for a token then use this token in the verify request.
 In v4, these steps are combined so both functions are taken care of in the `NetworkNumberVerification.verify` method.

+### Verify V2 API

-Verify v2 functionality is accessed from `verify2` in v3 and `verify_v2` in v4.
+Verify v2 functionality is accessed from `vonage_client.verify2` in v3 and `vonage_client.verify_v2` in v4.

+### SMS API

-SMS message signing/verifying signatures code in `vonage.Client` in v3 has been moved into the `vonage-http-client` package in v4.
+Code for signing/verifying signatures of SMS messages that was in the `vonage.Client` class in v3 has been moved into the `vonage-http-client` package in v4.
 This can be accessed via the `vonage` package as we import the `vonage-http-client.Auth` class into its namespace.

 Old method -> new method
 `vonage.Client.sign_params` -> `vonage.Auth.sign_params`
 `vonage.Client.check_signature` -> `vonage.Auth.check_signature`

-### Method Name Changes
+## Method Name Changes

 Some methods from v3 have had their names changed in v4.
 Assuming you access all methods from the `vonage.Vonage` class in v4 with `vonage.Vonage.api_method` or the `vonage.Client` class in v3 with `vonage.Client.api_method`, this table details the changes: